frequently asked questions

 In order to allow for social distancing at the Museum, all visitors must preregister online.
 Registration for play sessions closes 30 minutes prior to the scheduled start time.

 Play sessions can be scheduled for the following times: 9a – noon, 2p – 5p on days we are open.
-A special half-price outdoor only play session is available on Fridays from 6p – 8p.

 You can visit the Museum at any time within the 3 hours of your purchased play session.
 Upon arriving at GCM, one of our helpful staff members will check in your group by first and last name.
 Prior to entering the Museum, each group will be given a brief health screening, as well as individual temperature checks.